marcua/blog.marcua.net/_posts/2025-07-21-mentoring-junior-engineers-in-the-age-of-coding-agents.md

 Despite the speed at which the world of coding agents is moving, I'm pretty confident that the task definition/code review skills gap will remain relevant.
 The skills we previously delegated to senior team members are now required on day 0 of using a coding agent.
 If you've thought hard about mentoring junior team members through this change, I'd love to hear from you!

 *All mistakes are my own.
-A coding agent was working in the background on my side project, but an LLM hasn't touched this blog post as of its publication.
+A coding agent was working in the background on my side project, but an LLM hasn't touched this blog post as of its publication :).
 Thank you to Hunter Knight for reading an early version of this post.*